 However you decide to operate, remember that this is everyone’s first time reopening business during a global pandemic.
 There’s no perfect way to do this, and you’ll likely hit a few snags along the way, but it’s important to reopen your bakery in a way that is financially and physically safe.

 Check out some more strategies to keep bakery sales going right now.

-Looking for a way to offer your online customers same-day pickup?
+Looking for a way to offer your online customers same-day pickup or delivery?
 BakeSmart Online has you covered!
 Check out our example site or schedule a BakeSmart demo today!